tutu-mit/maling-it.github.io/README.md

 This theme is mainly built with [Jekyll](https://jekyllrb.com/) ecosystem, [Halfmoon](https://www.gethalfmoon.com/), [Boostrap Icons](https://icons.getbootstrap.com/) and some other wonderful tools (their copyright information can be found in the relevant files).
 The Logo design from [Here](https://t.me/malingIT/2).

-Last but not least, for all of you who read this
+Last but not least, thanks for all of you who read this

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)